 Security: Transferred data is protected with 256-bit encryption and is encrypted during storage as well.
 Upon signup, IDrive gives you the option to make and maintain your own encryption key for added protection.
 At the IDrive facilities, information is stored in multiple places.
 The servers are located in climate-controlled rooms with state-of-the-art security and fire-suppression systems.

 Mobile access: The IDrive mobile app allows you to back up the content on their phone as well as sync files between your computer and mobile devices.
 You can also back up all of your contacts to this cloud service, along with your photos, videos and calendar.

 Help and support: IDrive offers a large FAQs section.
 If you need further assistance, you can contact support representatives via telephone, email or live chat.

-CrashPlan was this year's Top Ten Reviews Bronze Award winner for offering unlimited storage space for a low monthly cost, while also keeping files backed up and protected.
+CrashPlan was this year's featured sponsor on Business.com as a Best Pick for offering unlimited storage space for a low monthly cost, while also keeping files backed up and protected.
 CrashPlan does not restrict storage in any way and does not limit the size of files that can be uploaded.
 Once CrashPlan is installed, you can adjust the backup settings so it backs up your hard drive — when and how you want it to.
 You can also control when your backups occur.
 Additionally, CrashPlan has a desktop and mobile app, so you can sync files between your devices.